phanen/dirstack.nvim/README.md

 # dirstack.nvim

-A smart directory history navigator similar `tagstack`
+A smart directory history navigator similar to `tagstack`.

 ## features
+* similar to `tagstack`
+  * new records will be added after current one
+  * subsequent records will be discard
+* differ from `tagstack`
-* avoid duplicated history record
+  * records will be never duplicated
+  * duplicated ones will be move after current one
-* auto ignore/sweep deleted directory in history
+* auto ignore and sweep deleted directory in history
 * commands
   * `Dirs`: list your dirs history, in `:jumps` format
   * `Dirp`: goto previous dir in directory history